 Incredibles 2 (2018) reunited Breaking Bad (2008) and Better Call Saul (2015) actors Bob Odenkirk and Jonathan Banks.

-This was the first Pixar Animation Studios film to have a merchandise deal with the fast food restaurant chain McDonald's for McDonald's Happy Meal since Cars (2006), a twelve-year gap.
+This was the first Pixar Animation Studios film to have a merchandise deal with the fast food restaurant chain McDonald's for the McDonald's Happy Meal since Cars (2006), a twelve-year gap.

 This was Pixar's eighth film to have a PG rating by the MPAA.
 The previous seven films to have that rating had been: The Incredibles (2004), Up (2009), Brave (2012), Inside Out (2015), The Good Dinosaur (2015), Finding Dory (2016) and Coco (2017).